elerel/ms3-kiwi-lingo/README.md

 - Visitors currently in New Zealand struggling to understand the locals
 - Visitors or locals looking to brush up on their slang or use as a reference guide to teach others
 - New Zealanders that would like to add their own words or phrases to help visitors to NZ
-- People that have visited NZ that would like to keep a log of phrases/words/slang encountered on their visit
+- People that have visited NZ that would like to keep a log of phrases/words/slang encountered on their visit and retain for future visits to NZ

-Visitors to the site will be able to sign up for an account so they can easily add any words or phrases to the dictionary that might be missing.
-They can also search for words or phrases in the search tool bar.
+Visitors to the site will be able to sign up for an account so they can easily add (CREATE) any words or phrases to the dictionary that might be missing.
+Upon registering, users will be able to edit (UPDATE) their additions and also be able to remove (DELETE) what they have added themselves.
+They can also view/search (READ) for words or phrases in the search tool bar.

+A favourable outcome behind creating this site would be:
+- With additions by new and existing users, it would allow growth to the site
+- An opportunity for the site owner to encourage the user to book excursions/holidays highlighted in the links throughout the site

 ### User Stories